Suraj110905/breach.ai/README.md

 See docs/architecture.md (coming soon)

 ##structure
-it will be based on full functionality
+it will be based on full functional with automatic work done.